The dreaded Deathstalker Scorpion of the Middle East is one of the most deadly species of scorpions.

 But many others find relief in the loving arms of God’s embrace.
 Their pain actually drives them into God’s arms again and again.
 And there, in the bosom of their Heavenly Father, they find healing for their wounded hearts, peace of mind, and love for their thirsty souls.
 God transforms that poison into a miracle cure which makes them more holy and fit for heaven.

-In the Bible Moses told Israel that God turns the curses spoken against them into blessings (Deuteronomy 23:5).
-The Apostle Paul stated that God causes all things to work together for our good (Romans 8:28).
+In the Bible Moses told Israel that God turns the curses spoken against them into blessings (Deut.
+23:5).
+The Apostle Paul stated that God causes all things to work together for our good (Rom.
+8:28).
 James wrote that we should count it all joy when we encounter various trials, because the trial of our faith produces endurance and perseverance in us (James 1:2).
 But for sweet to arise from the bitter, we must bring our pain to God.
 Let God Himself apply the heavenly antidote to the venom in our hearts.

 Dear Father in heaven, for so long I’ve carried this pain in my heart.
 It’s made life miserable to me and made me hard to live with.
 Please accept me into Your loving embrace.